Callboard

 Performing in TDPS

-• Each semester TDPS produces three to six performance works comprised of plays, dance concerts or showcases, and student-directed workshops.
+• Each semester, the Department of Theater, Dance, and Performance Studies (TDPS) produces three to six performance works comprised of plays, dance concerts or showcases, and student-directed workshops.

 • While auditions are open to all UC Berkeley students, TDPS productions are curricular, and those cast must enroll in courses to receive credit commensurate with the time spent in preparation, rehearsal, and performance.